Robert Ford (British Army officer): Northern Ireland and Bloody Sunday

-In the secret memo to his superior, dated 7 January 1972, Ford said he was "coming to the conclusion that the minimum force necessary to achieve a restoration of law and order is to shoot selected ringleaders amongst the DYH (Derry Young Hooligans), after clear warnings have been issued".
-In the event, seven of the innocent victims of Bloody Sunday were indeed Derry teenagers.
+In the secret memo to his superior, dated 7 January 1972, Ford had said he was "coming to the conclusion that the minimum force necessary to achieve a restoration of law and order is to shoot selected ringleaders amongst the DYH (Derry Young Hooligans), after clear warnings have been issued".
+In the event, seven of the innocent victims were teenagers.
 At the Bloody Sunday inquiry he claimed not to remember having written the memo.
 Ford relinquished his command on 9 April 1973.

 Later career

 In 1973, Ford became Commandant of the Royal Military Academy Sandhurst, and in 1976 he was appointed Military Secretary.
 He was Adjutant General from 1978 to 1981 when he retired from the British Army.

 He was ADC General to the Queen from 1980 to 1981.

 He was awarded the CB in 1973, the KCB in 1977 and the GCB in 1981.
 He was also awarded the MBE in 1958 and the CBE in 1971.